-If you have a loved one who receives in-home care services or lives in an assisted living facility, you need to know how to spot the signs of senior abuse.
+If you have a loved one who receives in-home care services or lives in an assisted living facility, you need to know how to spot the signs of elder abuse.

 Once you realize there is a problem, you can reach out to the necessary authorities.
 Then, you can hire a trustworthy, reliable in-home care provider to serve your loved one with care and compassion.

 Physical abuse typically involves situations of neglect or mistreatment.
 Loved ones may notice pressure marks, abrasions, broken bones, burns, or bruises.

 While some injuries are normal due to the tender skin seniors often have, an abusive care provider will rarely have satisfactory explanations for how an injury happened.

 When elder abuse is physical, it can involve sexual assault, physical restraint, physical pain, or injuries.
 The abusive person may use chemical or physical restraints as a way to punish the individual.

 As a result of physical abuse, the victim may suffer from malnutrition, unexplained weight loss, or dehydration.

 Sometimes, the elder will develop bruises in the shape of fingerprints or thumbprints.
 Often, there will be old and new bruises in the same location because this is where repeated striking or injuries occur.